 Setting up an Account

 A bank account can be set up with cash, a bank draft or traveler’s checks, and a debit card from home can be used to transfer money into your Grenadian bank account.
-RBTT advises that the safest way to start a savings account is with a bank draft.
+Most local banks advise that the safest way to start a savings account is with a bank draft.
 The bank draft is considered more secure than traveler’s checks (which can only be cashed to a maximum of $2999).
-An ATM card can be issued at the bank on campus.

 To open an account with RBTT, True Blue Campus, you must fill out an application form in its entirety, and present: